AdaCore/gnatstudio/docs/users_guide/vcs.rst

 Finding file status (:guilabel:`Project` view)
 ==============================================

-Most of the times, you will be using GPS on a project that already exists and for which version control has already been setup.
+Most of the times, you will be using GNAT Studio on a project that already exists and for which version control has already been setup.

 For such a project, the first task is to find out what is the status of the files, i.e. whether they are locally modified, up-to-date, whether you have created new files but not yet added them to version control, and so on.

-To make this convenient, GPS displays this information in a number of places, via a small icon and appropriate tooltips.
+To make this convenient, GNAT Studio displays this information in a number of places, via a small icon and appropriate tooltips.

 * The :guilabel:`editor` status bar

   .. image:: vcs-editor.png

-  Whenever you are editing a file, GPS displays a small icon in the status bar that indicates its current status as seen by GPS.
+  Whenever you are editing a file, GNAT Studio displays a small icon in the status bar that indicates its current status as seen by GNAT Studio.
 If you hover the mouse, it will show a textual status.
 In this screenshot, the file has been modified locally, but not committed yet into the version control system (git in this case).